slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"If Apple sold you a product that failed 50% of the time, would you buy it?"
 -- Esther Perel*

+> *"Don’t do it.
+You’ll regret it.
+The things you love about him now, you’ll hate in a few years."
+-- Tom Ford (Movie)*

+> *"If men acted after marriage as they do during courtship, there would be fewer divorces and more bankruptcies."
+-- Frances Rodman*

+> *"When a man steals your wife, there is no better revenge than to let him keep her."
+-- Sacha Guitry*

+> *"It doesn’t much signify whom one marries, for one is sure to find out next morning it was someone else."
+-- Will Rogers*

+> *"The happiest time of a person’s life is after his first divorce."
+-- J.K.
+Galbraith*

+> *"When women hold off from marrying men, we call it independence.
+When men hold off from marrying women, we call it fear of commitment."
+-- Warren Farrell (psychologist)*

+> *"As long as the bed shakes, the house will remain stable."
+-- African Proverb*

+> *"Happy the marriage where the husband is the head and the wife the heart."
+-- Estonian Proverb*

+> *"When poverty comes in the door, love goes out of the window."
+-- English Proverb*